chappy84/google-analytics-server-side/README.md

 ---------------

-This framework uses [PHPUnit][20], along with [TravisCI][21], to test functionality on the supported PHP minor versions 5.3, 5.4, 5.5, 5.6, 7.0 and 7.1.
+This framework uses [PHPUnit][20], along with [TravisCI][21], to test functionality on the supported PHP minor versions 5.3, 5.4, 5.5, 5.6, 7.0, and 7.1, with unofficial support for 7.2, 7.3, and 7.4.
 This is done by default on the latest bug fix point release of that minor point version to ensure it works.

 If you're submitting a pull request, please ensure you've run the test suite with PHPUnit, installed via [composer][7].
 Please see the instructions [here][18] on how to install it.
 After which you can [install][19]